Join Our FREE Live Webinar

 Hard Money Loans

 Hard money loans offer a quicker, albeit more expensive, financing route, particularly suitable for flipping properties.
 These short-term loans focus on the property's profitability rather than the borrower's creditworthiness.
-The estimated after-repair value (ARV) of the home is crucial in determining the loan amount.
+The after-repair value calculation of the home is crucial in determining the loan amount.

 The main advantage of hard money loans is the speed of funding, which can be crucial in competitive real estate markets.
-However, the cost is significantly higher than conventional loans, with interest rates that can reach up to 18%, and shorter repayment terms, often less than a year.
+However, the cost is significantly higher than that of conventional loans, with interest rates that can reach up to 18% and shorter repayment terms, often less than a year.
 High origination fees and closing costs also reduce the overall profitability of the investment.
+It is worth noting, however, that it's usually worth it to pay a higher interest rate if it means securing the deal.

 Read Also: 9 Best Hard Money Lenders For Beginners & First-Time Investors